Myra-Sea/reading-notes/ReadingSummary1.md

 ## Examples of Basic Markdown Syntax
 :memo: `#` at the start of a line creates a heading

-+ The number of marks denotes the level of the heading.
-Use one # for the largest (top level) heading, two for the next level below that, three for the third level below, etc., etc., all the way down to six #'s for the smallest (lowest level) heading.
++ The number of # used denotes the level of the heading.
+Use one # for the largest (top level) heading, two for the next level below that, three for the third level below, etc., etc., all the way down to six #'s in a row for the smallest (lowest level) heading.
 + It is best to place a space after the # sign, to avoid compatibility issues.
 + It is also best to place a blank line after a heading.